-Asthma and COPD may co-exist or overlap (asthma-COPD overlap syndrome, ACOS), particularly in smokers and the elderly.
+Asthma and COPD may co-exist or overlap (asthma-COPD overlap), particularly in smokers and the elderly.
 The history and pattern of symptoms and past records can help to distinguish asthma with fixed airflow limitation from COPD.
-Uncertainty in diagnosis should prompt early referral, as ACOS has worse outcomes than asthma or COPD alone.
+Uncertainty in diagnosis should prompt early referral, as asthma-COPD overlap has worse outcomes than asthma or COPD alone.
+Asthma-COPD overlap is not a single disease, but is likely caused by several different mechanisms.
+There is little good-quality evidence about how to treat these patients, as they are often excluded from clinical trials.